Nuclear power makes climate change worse

 Coal inputs for the fuel cycle, tremendous heat generated, energy to babysit the wastes for econs

-Nuclear reactors generate electricity.
+Nuclear reactors boil water to generate electricity.

 Nuclear power cannot displace the use of oil (which mostly powers transportation, very little oil powers the North American electric grid).